anandvimal/devops-tools/docker/docker-notes.md

 exec will run a command in a running container
 `docker container exec -d ubuntu_bash touch /tmp/execWorks`

+you can use exec to get into a container also running in background
+`docker container exec -it CONTAINER_NAME sh`

 ## Attaching and Detaching

 attaching to the container allows you to interact with primary process launched with container eg. python flask voiting app.